brandonyee-cs/signoz.io/blog/2024-01-05-opentelemetry-roundup-2023.md

 ---
-title: What happened in Opentelemetry in 2023 & what should you expect in 2024
+title: OpenTelemetry in 2023 - What we learnt from the community and our users
 slug: opentelemetry-roundup-2023
 date: 2024-01-06
 tags: [OpenTelemetry, Observability]
-authors: pranay
+authors: [pranay,srikanth]
 description: OpenTelemetry round for 2023 and what to expect in 2024
 image: /img/blog/2024/01/otel-roundup.jpg
 hide_table_of_contents: true